-Whether you are a world-class scientist or are just starting to brew your own beer at home, there are many uses for a refractometer.
+Whether you are a world-class scientist or are just starting to brew your own beer at home, there are a lot of uses for a refractometer.
 As hobbies that use a refractometer become more popular, the number of different models on the market goes up.

 As such, we understand that shopping for one can be a bit overwhelming, so in these reviews, we’ll go over eight of the best refractometers.
 Hopefully, this resource will ease the anxiety of the shopping experience.
 Now, let’s shine a light on — or through — these products.

 |Premium Choice||Milwaukee Digital Salinity||

 |Brew Tapper Dual Scale||

 This is a no-frills, portable-use refractometer, made for marine studies and educational purposes.
 You may be surprised at the power that this battery-free device can offer.
 It looks like a telescope and is small enough to clip onto you.
 You know the common saying: Don’t leave home without your refractometer!

 The way that this instrument works is brilliant in its simplicity.
 Once you have acquired your sample of water, place two or three drops of water on the prism.
 Wait 30 seconds, and then you should have an accurate readout.
 For the long-term health and accuracy of your refractometer, you will want to clean your instrument immediately after getting your data.